kymeza/SoftServe-Investigation/README.md

 ## Enpoint Usage:
 The available endpoint `/country` allows to:
-- Get all available countries
+- Get all available countries.
-- Filter countries by name
+- Filter countries by name.
-- Filter countries by population (get countries with less or equal input)
+- Filter countries by population (get countries with less or equal input).
-- Sort results in ascending or descending order
+- Sort results in ascending or descending order.
-- Paginate the results to limit the number of items recieved
+- Paginate the results to limit the number of items recieved.
-- Only **HTTP GET** is implemented
+- Only **HTTP GET** is implemented.

 **The parameters are:**
 - `population`: